evildmp/afraid-to-commit/docs/git.rst

     It's a good policy to create a new branch for every new bit of work you start doing, even if it's a very small one.

+    It's especially useful to create a new branch for every new feature you start work on.

     **Branch early and branch often**.
 If you're in any doubt, create a new branch.